-In particular for low doc loans there is often LMI or a risk fee charged if you borrow more than 60% of the property value.
+In particular, for low doc loans, there’s often LMI or a risk fee charged if you borrow more than 60% of the property value.
 These fees can vary significantly between different lenders.

 Low doc loans should be treated as temporary loans

-It is recommended that you refinance to a full doc loan once you have completed your tax returns.
-So when choosing your low doc lender, it is much more important to take into consideration the application fee and LMI fee, rather than just the interest rate.
+It’s recommended that you refinance to a full doc loan once you have completed your tax returns.
+So when choosing your low doc lender, it is much more important to take into consideration the application fee and LMI or risk fee, rather than just the interest rate.

 Consider how many years you are likely to keep the loan for and then work out the total cost over that term.
 This gives you a true comparison between different options.

 Unlike most mortgage brokers, our head broker group allows us to form relationships with any lender.

 We work with lenders that some of our competitors haven’t even heard of!
 So you can be sure that we can get your home loan approved at a competitive interest rate.

 You can view our full panel of lenders for more information.

 To find out which lender has the right low doc loan for your circumstances, contact one of our expert mortgage brokers.